coldshrine/study-notes/books/kanban.md

 #### Agreeing a delivery cadence

 You, the team, and the organisation are aware of the costs of making a delivery and are capable of making some form of ration assessment about the acceptable frequency of delivery.

+#### Improve efficiency to increase delivery cadence

+Choose conservatively initially.
+Let the organisation prove that it can achieve this level of consistency.
+After, improve configuration management.

+Reducing coordination and transaction costs is at the hart of Lean.
+Deliver more value to your customers more often.

+#### Making on-demand deliveries

+Regular delivery helps to build trust.
+Lack of predictability destroys trust.
+Choose a regular cadence except in circumstances in which trust already exists, where near-continuous deployment is desirable.

+Under special circumstances, it makes sense to plan a special, off-cycle release.
+It should be treated as exceptional.

+## Establishing an input cadence

+### Agreeing on a prioritisation cadence

+Weekly is a good schedule for prioritisation cadence.
+It provides frequent interaction with business owners, builds trust through the interaction involved and enables the players to move the pieces once a week.

+It's a collaborative experience, there is transparency to the work and to the work flow; progress can be reported every week; everyone gets to feel that they are contributing to something valuable.

+### Efficiency of prioritisation

+Some teams sit together, so there is no need for a meeting, a quick discussion across the desk will be enough.
+Other teams may have people in multiple zones, so weekly meetings may not be so easily scheduled.
+As general advice, more frequent prioritisation is desirable.
+It allows the input queue to be smaller, and, as a result, there is less waste in the system.
+WIP is lower and therefore a lead time is shorter.

+### Transaction costs of prioritisation

+Activities such as estimation, business plan preparation, and candidate selection from the backlog, are preparatory work for prioritisation.
+These are the transaction costs of prioritisation.
+It is desirable to keep these costs low.

+### Improve efficiency to increase prioritisation cadence

+Because of the coordination-cost effect, Agile planning methods are efficient only for small teams focused on single systems and product lines.

+By choosing to eliminate estimation, transaction costs and coordination costs of prioritisation are reduced.
+This reduction facilitates frequent prioritisation or on-demand prioritisation.

+### On-demand prioritisation

+Each week product managers would refill the empty slots in the input queue.

+Choose on-demand prioritisation when you have a relatively high level of organisation maturity, low transaction costs, and low coordination costs.
+Otherwise, use a regularly scheduled prioritisation meeting.

+## Setting work-in-progress limits

+WIP limits should be agreed upon by consensus with up- and downstream stakeholders and senior management.

+### Limits for work tasks

+One task at a time should be ideal.
+As items could be blocked and task switching should be allowed, some research suggest that two items in progress per knowledge worker is optimal.

+You may encounter resistance to the notion that one item per person, pair or small team is the correct choice.

+#### Limits for queues

+When work is completed and waiting to be pulled by the next stage it is said to be "queuing".

+#### Buffer bottlenecks

+The bottleneck in your workflow may require a buffer in front of it.
+Buffers and queues smooth flow and improve predictability of lead time.

+Buffers also ensure that people are kept working and provide for a greater utilisation. **Do not sacrifice predictability in order to achieve agility of quality.**

+#### Input queue size

+It can be directly determined from the prioritisation cadence and the throughput, or production rate in the system.

+Queue and buffer sizes should be adjusted empirically as required.

+#### Unlimited sections of workflow

+With Drum-Buffer-Rope, all work stations downstream from the bottleneck have unlimited WIP.

+             BOTTLENECK
+             ↓
+    ☺··☺··☺··☹·☺·☺
+    └────────┘           DRUM-BUFFER-ROPE

+    ☺·☺····☺·☹·☺···☺
+    └──────────────┘     CONWIP

+    ☺··☺··☺··☹·☺···☺
+    └────────┴─────┘     DBR + CONWIP

+    ☺··☺··☺··☹··☺··☺
+    └──┴──┴──┴──┴──┘     KANBAN

+With a Kanban system, most or all the stations in the workflow have WIP limits.
+The local WIP limit with the Kanban system will stop the line quickly keeping the system from becoming overloaded.

+#### Don't stress your organisation

+In more mature organisation that suffer few unexpected issues you can be more aggressive with your WIP-limit policies.
+For more chaotic organisations, you will want to introduce looser limits initially with greater WIP and an intention to reduce it later.

+#### It's a mistake not to set a WIP limit

+The tension created by imposing a WIP limit is positive tension.
+It forces discussion about the organisation's issues and dysfunctions.
+Without WIP limits, progress and process improvement is slow.

+#### Capacity allocation

+                ┌───────┬────────────────┬────────────────┬─·
+    ALLOCATION  │ INPUT │   ANALYSIS     │ DEV & TEST DEV │
+    TOTAL = 20  │ QUEUE ├─────────┬──────┼─────────┬──────┼─·
+                │       │ IN PROG │ DONE │ IN PROG │ DONE │
+                ├───────┼─────────┼──────┼─────────┼──────┼─·
+    CHANGE REQ  │       │         │      │         │      │
+    12          │       │         │      │         │      │
+                ├───────┼─────────┼──────┼─────────┼──────┼·
+    MAINTENANCE │       │         │      │         │      │
+    2           │       │         │      │         │      │
+                ├───────┼─────────┼──────┼─────────┼──────┼·
+    PROD DEFECT │       │         │      │         │      │
+    6           │       │         │      │         │      │
+                ·       ·         ·      ·         ·      ·

+Capacity allocation allows us to guarantee service for each type of work received by the Kanban system.
+It is important to complete some demand analysis to facilitate reasonable allocation of WIP limits on swim lanes for each type of work.